Arizona Criminal Defense Lawyers | Aggravated Assault in Arizona

 - The victim is physically restrained or the capacity to resist is substantially impaired;

 - Know that the victim is a fire fighter, paramedic, or other medical professional performing an official duty;

 - Use any means of force that causes temporary but substantial disfigurement, temporary but substantial loss or impairment of any body organ or part, or a fracture of any body part.

 The laws differ somewhat if you already have been imprisoned and commit assault.
 Aggravated assault is a very serious crime that can have a long-term impact on your life.
-Contact one of our Maricopa County criminal defense lawyers today at 888-929-5292 so we can answer your questions and explain your rights.
-Our first consultation is free, and we also offer a free book: Arizona Criminal Law - What You Must Know.
+Contact one of our Arizona aggravated assault lawyers today at 888-929-5292 so we can answer your questions and explain your rights.
+Our first consultation is free, and we also offer a free book: Arizona Criminal Law – What You Must Know.